sarahhaggarty/sarahhaggarty.github.io/docs/portfolio/PlantUML.md

 So you can think of it as a standardised set of symbols, shapes and arrows that are automatically generated so you don't have to waste time dragging, linking and resizing these types of objects.

-To answer the original topic, wha PlantUML is a tool that is used to draw UML diagrams, using a simple and human readable text description.
+To answer the original topic, PlantUML is a tool that is used to draw UML diagrams, using a simple and human readable text description.
 The tool can output a diagram in PNG, SVG or LaTeX format.
+It is written in Java but you do not need knowledge of Java to use it.

 An example:
 <p align="center">